Teen Parent Rights

 You have the right to see your case record and make copies of any documents in your file.
 The teen parent also has the right to bring a friend or advocate with him or her to the hearing.

-If you are a pregnant or parenting female between the ages of 13 and 19 years old (or pregnant and at least 120 days from your due date — about 4 months) and if you are eligible for Welfare, you are eligible for Teen Parent Shelter Program.
+If you are a pregnant or parenting female between the ages of 13 and 19 years old and if you are eligible for Welfare, you are eligible for the Teen Parent Shelter Program.
 You need a referral from The Department of Transitional Assistance (DTA) to access the shelter.
 You can find your local DTA office where you can apply here and plug your city.
 If you are in an emergency situation and have no place to go that night, DTA will try to get you into a Teen Parent Shelter “emergency bed”.
 A placement for a longer-term Teen Parent Shelter bed can take anywhere from 1–6 weeks.

-If you are 18 or 19, we recommend you first try to access Teen Parent Shelter, because this shelter offer much better supports and services that will help you find housing and gain stability.
+If you are 18 or 19, we recommend you first try to access Teen Parent Shelter, because this shelter offers better supports and services that will help you find housing and gain stability.
 However, you are also eligible for placement in an adult family shelter.
 All pregnant females or families with adults 18 or older can apply for Emergency Assistance -adult family shelter.
 Find your local office here.
 Plug your city into the dropdown menu and look for the office listed next to “Emergency Shelter Assistance.”

-If you are ineligible for TLP or adult family shelter, you can try to access a type of shelter called Family Shelter Community Rooms, which you can find a list of by area of the state here.
+If you are ineligible for Teen Parent Shelter or adult family shelter, you can try to access a type of shelter called Family Shelter Community Rooms, which you can find a list of by area of the state here.